bay-harbor-lobotomite/chronostr/README.md

 2.  **Explore:** They click on an event card that looks interesting.
 A modal window appears, showing rich details like the event image, full description, date, time, and location.
 3.  **RSVP:** If the user is not the event's creator, they see buttons to respond.
 They click **"Accept"**.
 4.  **Confirm:** A Nostr event of `kind: 31925` (RSVP) is created, signed, and published to the network.
 The UI provides instant feedback on the successful RSVP.
+5.  **Calendars**: Organize thematic calendars out of RSVPd events and view and manage them using a react-calendar interface.

 ### 2. As an Event Organizer